DomenicoMassimoCavaglieri/consultant_landing_page/README.md

 Fictitious landing page of a consulting firm.<br>
 The aim is to demonstrate the ability to use web languages and technologies.<br>
 <br>
-Running the program generates an HTML file from a personal template, compiles a minified bundle of all modules in the project, and extracts the style component into a separate, minified bundle.
-The JS and CSS syntax are both transpilated for backward compatibility
+The program generates an HTML file from a personal template, compiles a minified bundle of all modules in the project, and extracts the style component into a separate, minified bundle.
+The JS and CSS syntax are both transpilated for backward compatibility.<br>
+The development followed the <a href="https://github.com/DomenicoMassimoCavaglieri/consultant_landing_page/projects/1" target="_blank">project tasks</a>.

 ## :pushpin: Technologies ##